-4.4.2 MOD (ppO2) alarm
+4.4.2 MOD (ppO2max) alarm

 If you exceed the maximum partial pressure of the selected gas, the following alarm is shown: MOD + DEPTH.
-The alarm remains active until you ascend to depth where $ppO_2$ is within safe limits.
+The alarm remains active until you ascend to a depth where the ppO_2 is within safe limits.

 The MOD should not be exceeded.
 Disregarding the alarm can lead to oxygen poisoning.
-Exceeding a $ppO_2$ of 1.6bar can lead to sudden convulsions resulting in serious injury or fatal issue.
+Exceeding a ppO_2 of 1.6bar can lead to sudden convulsions resulting in serious injury or fatal issue.